Bidar district: Soil

 The entire district forms a part of the Deccan Plateau and is made up mostly of solidified lava.
 The northern part of the district is characterized by expanses of level and treeless surface punctuated here and there by flat and undulating hillocks, black soils and basaltic rocks.
 Alluvial deposit is normally found along the banks of the Manjra river and its main tributaries.

 The district is entirely covered by the Deccan trap flows of the tertiary period.
 The Deccan trap is composed of horizontal flows of basaltic lava.
 They generally form flat-topped hillocks and terrace-like features.
 The physical characteristics of individual flows show considerable variations.
 Some flows are hard and massive while others are weathered, soft and friable.
 This character has resulted in terraced landscape, suddenly ending in escarpments.
 The traps are seen generally 618 m above mean sea level.
 These are jointed and show the characteristics of spherical weathering leaving massive hard cores.
 Columnar jointing is predominantly developed in these rocks, besides horizontal joints, which impart to the rocks bedded appearance.
 The top layers of the Deccan trap in parts of Bidar and Humnabad talukas are altered to reddish vesicular laterite, forming and extensive undulating plateau.

 The surface of the plateau presents wide stretches of red plains, either waved over by light dry grasses alive with coveys of partridges and herds of deer, or mottled by every sort of cultivation for which artificial irrigation is not essential.
 The laterite must everywhere be pierced nearly to the subjacent trap to reach the perennial springs, so that the wells in the vicinity of the edges of the tableland (maidan) are of extraordinary depth.
-The stream-fed valleys and the tracts of mixed soil in the lowlands bear prodigally fruits and grains, sugarcanes and vines, and every variety of vegetable produce.
+The stream-fed valleys and the tracts of mixed soil in the lowlands produce various fruits and grains, sugarcanes, and vegetables.